tlorans/ClimateRisks/docs/source/climate_investing/project1.md

 And for the end-use activities, we generally have:
 - Scope 1: emissions related to fuel used in the activities
 - Scope 2: indirect emissions from the electricity used across the steps of the value chain of the activity
-- Scope 3: all indirect emissions, can be quite industry-specific
+- Scope 3: all other indirect emissions that are not in Scope 2

 This approach leads to the interesting property that the entire energy-related emissions can be attributed to each stage of the energy-system :
 - The sum of scopes 1, 2 and 3 for the primary energy class is 35 GtCO2
 - The sum of scopes 1, 2 and 3 for the secondary energy class is 35 GtCO2
 - The sum of scopes 1, 2 and 3 for end-use activities is 35 GtCO2

+### Cross-Sector Responsibility for Emissions and Decarbonization Implications

 It results in a simplified view on the cross-sector responsibility for energy-related emissions: